 Alternative - it’s a Nightmare

-Nightmare is very interesting alternative to Selenium-based testing frameworks.
-In contrast to those I’ve mentioned at the beginning I don’t have much experience with it.
+Nightmare is a very interesting alternative to Selenium-based testing frameworks.
+In contrast to those I’ve mentioned at the beginning, I don’t have much experience with it.
 Based on my tests it was almost 3 times faster on average than WebdriverIO.
 Under the hood Nightmare uses Electron.

 To start using Nightmare all you need to do is install it and start writing tests.
 No config files required.